Green-Software-Foundation/if-plugins/src/lib/sci-m/README.md

   - `timeShare` is calculated as `duration/expected-lifespan`, where:
     - `duration` = the length of time the hardware is reserved for use by the software.
-    - `expected-lifespan` = Expected lifespan: the length of time, in seconds, between a component's manufacture and its disposal
+    - `expected-lifespan` = Expected lifespan: the length of time, in seconds, between a component's manufacture and its disposal.

-- `resourceshare` = Resource-share; the share of the total available resources of the hardware reserved for use by an application.
+- `resourceShare` = Resource-share; the share of the total available resources of the hardware reserved for use by an application.
   - `resourceShare` is calculated as `resources-reserved/total-resources`, where:
     - `resources-reserved` = Resources reserved; the number of resources reserved for use by the software.
     - `total-resources` = Total Resources; the total number of resources available.